 - Rest: Strong breathability, brings a comfortable temperature to your pet that suitable for spring, summer, autumn...

-- Fit Hedgehogs, Hamster, Rats and other Small Animals.
+- Fit Guinea Pigs, Hedgehogs, Rats and other Small Animals.
 Suitable for guinea pigs within 1 pound.

 A History Lesson

-Bears and deer, sharks and guppies, the food chain are what drives evolution and animal behavior.
+Bears and deer, sharks and guppies, and the food chain are what drive evolution and animal behavior.

-This is true for all animals, but the results are especially vivid in the way guinea pigs may behave.
+This is true for all animals, but the results of this struggle for survival are visible in the way guinea pigs behave.

-Guinea pigs are used to being on the bottom of the food chain, serving as food for creatures like felines, canines, birds of prey, and even human beings, and as they rely on sight they have to have their eyes open most of the time even when they sleep.
+Guinea pigs are prey creatures; they are used to being on the bottom of the food chain, serving as food for creatures like felines, canines, birds of prey, and humans.

 And when you’re dealing with predators as swift as hawks it only takes a split second to go from living a happy and peaceful life to being someone’s dinner.

-As humans, we don’t have to deal with many animals that are as big as us and almost never have to deal with animals that are larger than us.
+As humans, we don’t deal with many animals that are as big as us and rarely have to deal with animals that are larger than us.

-Things are the exact opposite for guinea pigs, who are smaller than most of the animals they are around.
+Things are the exact opposite for guinea pigs, who are smaller than most of the animals around them.